Time Zones in Faroe Islands

 calendar

-Use the visual time grid and hour-by-hour tables to compare Faroe Islands time with any other timezone.
-Export meetings with ICS download, Google Calendar, or Gmail links for faster scheduling.
+Use the visual time grid and hour-by-hour tables to compare Faroe Islands time with other cities and timezones.
+Export meetings with ICS download, Google Calendar, or Gmail.

 clock